 - Policy Implications

-According to research and subject experts, policy options that could improve school safety and prevent bullying and harassment include:
+According to research and subject experts, policy options that could prevent and address bullying/harassment at school include:

-For more policy ideas and information, see the federal government’s StopBullying.gov, the California Department of Education, and the writings and presentations of Dan Olweus and Barbara Coloroso.
+For more policy ideas and information, see the federal government’s StopBullying.gov and the California Department of Education.
 Also see Policy Implications on kidsdata.org under School Connectedness, Pupil Support Services Personnel, and Truancy, Suspensions & Expulsions.

 Sources for this narrative: